AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/normal-assertions.md

 ```csharp
 Assert.AreEqual(false, button.IsDisabled);
 ```
 We can assert whether the control is disabled.
-The different Bellatrix Android elements classes contain lots of these properties which are a representation of the most important app element attributes.
+The different BELLATRIX Android elements classes contain lots of these properties which are a representation of the most important app element attributes.
 The biggest drawback of using vanilla assertions is that the messages displayed on failure are not meaningful at all.
 This is so because most unit testing frameworks are created for much simpler and shorter unit tests.
-In next chapter, there is information how Bellatrix solves the problems with the introduction of Ensure methods.
+In next chapter, there is information how BELLATRIX solves the problems with the introduction of Ensure methods.
 If the bellow assertion fails the following message is displayed: "*Message: Assert.AreEqual failed.
 Expected:<false>.
 Actual:<true>.*"
 You can guess what happened, but you do not have information which element failed and on which screen.
 ```csharp
 Assert.IsTrue(checkBox.IsChecked);